eegg/school-policies-and-procedures/staffing-logistics.rst

 * A minimum of two staff/adults are on duty at any one time.
 * We hold regular staff meetings to undertake curriculum planning and to discuss children's progress, their achievements and any difficulties that may arise from time to time.

-Vetting and staff selection
-^^^^^^^^^^^^^^^^^^^^^^^^^^^

-* We work towards offering equality of opportunity by using non-discriminatory procedures for staff recruitment and selection.
-* All staff have job descriptions which set out their staff roles and responsibilities.
-* We welcome applications from all sections of the community.
-* Applicants will be considered on the basis of their suitability for the post.
-* Suitability does not consider:

- * marital status
- * age
- * gender
- * culture
- * religious belief
- * ethnic origin
- * sexual orientation

-* Applicants will not be placed at a disadvantage by our imposing conditions or requirements that are not justifiable.
-* We use Ofsted guidance on obtaining references and enhanced criminal record checks through the Criminal Records Bureau for staff and volunteers who will have unsupervised access to children.
-* We keep all records relating to employment of staff and volunteers, in particular those demonstrating that checks have been done, including the date and number of the enhanced CRB check.

-Changes to staff
-^^^^^^^^^^^^^^^^

-* We inform Ofsted of any changes in the person responsible for our setting.

 Training and staff development